-The SS Yongala wreck has the excellent reputation of being one of the best diving sites in the world.
+The SS Yongala wreck has an excellent reputation for being one of the best diving sites in the world.
 So I was super excited when I finally organised my trip to Townsville for our SS Yongala dive.
 But I was also a bit stressed as we were not planning our trip at the best season.
 Will our SS Yongala dive experience match our expectations and live up to its reputation?

 The sea was bumpy, and it was a full moon.
 Those who had dived there before were not impressed by this trip.
 Still, I found our SS Yongala Dive outstanding.
 Yes, it does deserve a spot on the list of the World’s best scuba diving sites: there aren’t many places in the world where you’ll see such an abundance of marine life around a massive shipwreck.